Crete hero image

 How Churches Use Crete

-• Revisit Paul’s voyage in Heraklion with waterfront devotion, St. Titus worship, and justice partner briefings.
+• Revisit Paul’s voyage in Heraklion with waterfront devotions, St. Titus worship, and partner briefings.

-• Retreat in Chania and Balos lagoons for sabbath, storytelling, and generosity coaching.
+• Retreat around Chania and Balos for sabbath, story capture, and generosity coaching.

 • Explore southern coastal sites like Matala caves or Loutro for creation care and reflective worship.